deynnialmazan/random_colors/README.md

-## How to generate random colors in JavaScript
+## Generate random colors in JavaScript

 ### Basic concepts:
 In JavaScript, colors are represented as strings in a specific format.
 The format depends on